jgcaffari1/CremonaDiagram/README.md

      ![ChallengeImages_B](/GIFS/challengeImage2.png)
    __C)__
      ![ChallengeImages_C](/GIFS/challengeImage3.png)
-   __Figure 2 (A-C)__: Reciporical Force Diagrams from Baker et al. These are a few suggestions for diagrams to attempt making.
+   __Figure 2 (A-C)__: Reciporical Force Diagrams from Baker et al. These are a few suggestions for diagrams to attempt making with this application.